 To learn more about First Watch's solutions for your business, explore the questions and answers below.
 Want to learn more?
 Contact us.

 Q: What exactly does FWT do?

-A: In a nutshell, FWT makes available a suite of services to assist businesses with being prepared for and responding to data breaches.
-These services include a resource for sample policies and procedures for securing personal data, facilitating employee background checks and making identity theft protection services available in the event of a data breach.
-As part of our package of services, some plans include a Risk Protection feature that will provide reimbursement for up to $100,000 (after first $1,000) of eligible expenses arising out of a data breach.
+A: In a nutshell, FWT makes available a suite of services to assist small businesses with being prepared for and responding to data breaches.
+We help small business owners prepare to prevent data breaches, comply with state and federal laws, and react quickly, compliantly and effectively.
+As part of our package of services, plans include Cyber Liability Insurance for $100,000 or $250,000($0 deductible, no underwriting)* of eligible expenses arising out of a data breach.
 FWT provides some of these services itself but has also assembled a team of partners with the appropriate expertise to provide related services.